During segregation, Black schools in the South focused on building an environment of success for community children.

 Fultz is an emeritus professor with the Department of Educational Policy Studies at the University of Madison-Wisconsin.
 He received his Ed.M. and Ed.D. at Harvard Graduate School of Education and taught there in the Administration, Planning and Social Policy program for three years before moving to the University of Wisconsin-Madison in 1990.

 His teaching and research interests focus on the history of American Education, the history of African American education, and Urban Education.

 “From the 1880s through the 1920s, the adage, ‘As is the teacher, so is the school,’ was commonplace in the rhetorical repertoire of African American educators in the South,” Fultz wrote in a 2008 article titled, ‘As is the Teacher, So is the School: Future Directions in the Historiography of African American Teachers.’

 “The essence of its meaning lingered throughout de jure segregation.
 Its expression encompassed vital themes related to the need and demand for a ‘sound professionalism’ among the expanding number of African American teachers in the region,” he wrote.

-“Its significance flowed from a self-evident logic, implicitly understood and fundamentally contested, by both black and white southerners: the ‘fate of the race’ depended on its schools; the quality of those schools depended on the quality of the teachers they had; and the quality of the teachers depended upon their character, dedication, and professional training.
+“Its significance flowed from a self-evident logic implicitly understood, and fundamentally contested, by both Black and White southerners: the ‘fate of the race’ depended on its schools; the quality of those schools depended on the quality of the teachers they had; and the quality of the teachers depended upon their character, dedication, and professional training,” Fultz wrote.

 “Ambrose Caliver, the first African American research specialist, hired by the U.S. Office of Education, reduced the issues to a single sentence, ‘In the hands of the Negro teachers rests the destiny of the race.’”